William Brodie: Capture and trial

 The trial of Brodie and Smith started on 27 August 1788.
-At first there was no hard evidence against Brodie, although the tools of his criminal trade (copied keys, a disguise and pistols) were found in his house and workshops.
-But with Brown's evidence and Ainslie being persuaded to turn King's Evidence, added to the self-incriminating lines in the letters he had written while on the run, the jury found Brodie and Smith guilty.
+At first there was no hard evidence against Brodie, although the tools of his criminal trade (copied keys, a disguise, and pistols) were found in his house and workshops.
+But with the evidence provided by Brown and Ainslie, who had been persuaded to turn King's Evidence, along with the self-incriminating lines in the letters Brodie had written while on the run, the jury found Brodie and Smith guilty.

-Brodie and George Smith were hanged at the Old Tolbooth in the High Street on 1 October 1788 before a crowd of 40,000 including Brodie's 10 year old daughter Cecil(e).
-The rope had to be adjusted in length three times as the bell of St Giles Cathedral adjacent tolled the death toll.
+Brodie and Smith were hanged at the Old Tolbooth, on the High Street, on 1 October 1788 before a crowd of 40,000, including Brodie's 10-year-old daughter, Cecil(e).
+The rope had to be adjusted in length three times as the bell of the adjacent St Giles Cathedral tolled.

 According to one tale, Brodie wore a steel collar and silver tube to prevent the hanging from being fatal.
 It was said that he had bribed the hangman to ignore it and arranged for his body to be removed quickly in the hope that he could later be revived.
 If so, the plan failed.
-Brodie was buried in an unmarked grave in the north-east corner of the graveyard at St. Cuthbert's Chapel of Ease in Chapel Street (north of Buccleuch Place).
+Brodie was buried in an unmarked grave in the northeast corner of the graveyard at St. Cuthbert's Chapel of Ease, on Chapel Street.

-However, rumours of his being seen in Paris circulated later and gave the story of his scheme to evade death further publicity.
+However, rumours that he had been seen in Paris circulated later, giving the story of his scheme to evade death further publicity.